Automattic/studio/README.md

 A desktop application for creating local WordPress environments powered by WordPress Playground.

 ## Getting started
-Studio is now available to download for free!
+Studio is open-source and is available to download for free!

 **Step 1: Download the App**